 Tancia Pires, intern, Goa Medical College, Bambolim

 The definition of freedom has been altered a lot since the pandemic started.
 For me freedom means being myself.
-Expressing your opinions, being heard, the ability to understand and to be understood without any fear or judgement and having your own personal space, etc. The only thing that’s been restricted is moving out freely, hanging out with friends with the early curfew or something as simple as enjoying your time in a café.
+Expressing your opinions, being heard, the ability to understand and to be understood without any fear or judgement and having your own personal space, etc. The only the thing that’s been restricted is moving out freely, hanging out with friends with the early curfew or something as simple as enjoying your time in a café.
 That part of my freedom is not there anymore and it’s suffocating at times but as a citizen of India to protect myself and my family from COVID, these are the basic things that I need to follow in order to get the ‘freedom’ back.

 Shivani Pednekar, Shri Rayeshwar Institute of Engineering Information Technology, Shiroda

 Freedom means the youth should be allowed to take decisions that they consider safe and appropriate for them.
 Society shouldn’t be commenting and judging people for the way they behave.
 To choose what is right for them without curtailment.
 Every woman out there, should feel safe to wear the clothes she’s comfortable with, to feel safe to make male friends, and should not behave the way society wants her to.
 Freedom also means that men shouldn’t always be burdened with responsibilities, and women shouldn’t think twice before entering a religious place during menstruation.
 For me, freedom means living your life to the fullest without any restrictions.

 Tejashri Mahale, Ganpat Parsekar College of Education, Arambol